-A Guide to Northwest Florida, a.k.a. the Florida Panhandle
+Your Vacation Guide to Northwest Florida

 Its waterfront isn’t the center of industry it was in the mid-19th century, but some of the brick warehouses once devoted to cotton production remain – shop for clothing and other gift items at Grady Market for a taste – and the river’s influence is ever-present.
 Oyster boats run in place of cotton-laden steamboats.
 Shrimp and blue crab are tasty here, too.
 Though the town boasts more than 900 historic sites, it’s an easy walk among most of them.
+Before you visit Apalachicola, which was damaged by Hurricane Michael, please check here to ensure it is ready to welcome you.

 Rivers run near it – the Chipola to the west, the Apalachicola to the east.
 Grab a paddle, or a tube, to glimpse limestone bluffs and experience area shoals – a particularly adventuresome one along the Chipola River Canoe Trail is known as “Look and Tremble Falls.”
 Venture into history at Florida's Panhandle Pioneer Settlement, an impressive collection of original and replica structures featuring 19th-century log cabins, a farmhouse and a school.
 The working farm here produces sugar cane and its own syrup, and annual quilt shows and peanut boils capture the essence of Northwest Florida.
+Before you visit Blountstown, which was damaged by Hurricane Michael, please check here to ensure it is ready to welcome you.

 Anglers revel in the area’s bays and grassy flats, which reveal species from tarpon to trout; sun-celebrants and shell-seekers enjoy natural respites such as Dog Island, accessible only by boat.
 Back in “civilized” Carrabelle, the Camp Gordon Johnston Museum commemorates soldiers who completed their amphibious training here, including D-Day veterans.
 Oyster shacks and an annual Riverfront Festival highlight the town’s maritime identity, as does the renovated Crooked River Lighthouse, erected in 1895.
+Before you visit Carrabelle, which was damaged by Hurricane Michael, please check here to ensure it is ready to welcome you.

 Holmes Creek, a spring-fed creek, flows through here with canoes and tubes (boating and fishing tours are popular, too).
 Falling Waters State Park stages some drama within its 100-foot-deep, 20-foot-wide sinkhole; when water levels are sufficiently high, a waterfall crashes inside.
 The annual Florida Panhandle Watermelon Festival sweetens the scene at the Washington County Agricultural Center.